Ray Benson

-Ray Benson (born Ray Benson Seifert, March 16, 1951) is the front man of the Western swing band Asleep at the Wheel as well as an actor and voice actor.
+Ray Benson Seifert (born March 16, 1951) is an American musician, actor, and voice actor who is the frontman of the Western swing band Asleep at the Wheel.

 Biography

+Benson was raised Jewish.
 In 1970, Benson, a native of Philadelphia, formed Asleep at the Wheel with friends Lucky Oceans and Leroy Preston in Paw Paw, West Virginia.
 They were soon joined by Gene Dobkin, a classmate of Benson's at Antioch College, and Chris O'Connell.
 The group relocated to Austin in 1973 after a suggestion from Willie Nelson.

-Since then, the group has released more than 20 albums and earned 9 Grammy awards.
-Though the band's lineup has changed greatly over the years (about 90 people have been part of Asleep at the Wheel at some point), Benson has always remained at the helm as the band's driving force.
+Since then, the group has released more than 20 albums and earned nine Grammy awards.

+Benson released one solo single, "Four Scores and Seven Beers Ago", via Arista Nashville in 1991.

-In addition to his work with Asleep at the Wheel, Benson is also an accomplished producer whose credits include albums by Dale Watson, Suzy Bogguss, Aaron Watson, James Hand and Carolyn Wonderland; also single tracks for Willie Nelson, Aaron Neville, Brad Paisley, Pam Tillis, Trace Adkins, Merle Haggard, and Vince Gill.
+In addition to his work with Asleep at the Wheel, Benson is also a record producer whose credits include albums by Dale Watson, Suzy Bogguss, Aaron Watson, James Hand and Carolyn Wonderland; also single tracks for Willie Nelson, Aaron Neville, Brad Paisley, Pam Tillis, Trace Adkins, Merle Haggard, and Vince Gill.

 In 2003, Benson released his first solo album entitled Beyond Time.

 Benson is also a founding member of the Rhythm and Blues Foundation, which raises money to help aging R&B artists, and a member of the board of directors of the SIMS Foundation, which provides low-cost mental health services to Austin musicians and their families.
-He is also a trustee for the Texas chapter of NARAS, a board member of St Davids Community Health Foundation, and a board member and founding member of Health Alliance for Austin Musicians (HAAM).
+He is also a trustee for the Texas chapter of National Academy of Recording Arts and Sciences, a board member of St Davids Community Health Foundation, and a board member and founding member of Health Alliance for Austin Musicians.

 Ray Benson is the former host of the Texas Music Scene TV show.
-In an interview, Benson said that when he was on the Board of Directors for Austin City Limits, he urged them to start a spin-off show that focused on Texas bands because Austin City Limits had grown beyond its original scope to become an international show.
-Later he had the opportunity to work with executive producer Tom Hoitsma to host the Texas Music Scene TV, which showcases Texas bands.
+In an interview, Benson said that when he was on the board of directors for Austin City Limits, he urged them to start a spin-off show that focused on Texas bands because Austin City Limits had grown beyond its original scope to become an international show.
+Later, he had the opportunity to work with executive producer Tom Hoitsma to host the Texas Music Scene TV, which showcases Texas bands.

-Benson announced to his followers on social media that he was diagnosed with the coronavirus in March, 2020.
-He has since recovered and continues to appear in streaming performances during the worldwide pandemic.

-"A Ride With Bob"
+A Ride with Bob

-In the Spring of 2005, Ray Benson and Asleep At The Wheel began the production of "A Ride With Bob" that follows the travels of legendary singer/songwriter Bob Wills.
-A Ride With Bob includes the live performance of 15 of Wills’ best-known songs in a plot that interweaves Ray Benson’s present day with various stages in Wills’ storied career.
+In the spring of 2005, Ray Benson and Asleep at the Wheel began the production of A Ride with Bob that follows the travels of legendary singer/songwriter Bob Wills.
+It includes the live performance of 15 of Wills’ best-known songs in a plot that interweaves Ray Benson’s present day with various stages in Wills’ storied career.
 The play continues to tour throughout the country.